nashokin/Base16-Tomorrow-Night/README.md

 - open RegEdit and navigate to this key `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Console\TrueTypeFont`
 - add new string value with the name "000" and the value of your preferred font, in my case it's "`Ubuntu Mono derivative Powerline`"
 - restart your computer for the changes to get applied
-- go to PowerShell or CommandPrompt and change the default font to the font added in the RegEdit
+- optionally go to PowerShell or CommandPrompt and change the default font to the font added in the RegEdit
-- in Visual Studio Code press `Ctrl + ~` to open the bult-in console and type "`ubuntu`" and then in the Ubuntu terminal type "`zsh`" to launch the **zsh** shell
-	- looking for a solution to lunch **zsh** by default on opening console on Windows in VS Code... will update instructions once I have it, tempting :)

 #### Linux (Ubuntu)
 - `sudo apt update && sudo apt upgrade` - this command is not necessary, just to keep **Ubuntu** up to date :)